hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/firefox/extentions/try_path_1.3.5/background/try_xpath_background.md

 *   **`try_xpath_insert.css`**: This CSS file contains styles used in the extension's functionality.
 This CSS likely is defined within the project.
 *   **`/pages/show_all_results.html`**:  This is a likely html file that the extension displays results from the content scripts.

 The code interacts with browser storage, browser tabs (i.e., creating new tabs), content scripts, and the `tryxpath` module.
-It orchestrates the flow of information between these components, enabling the browser extension to function.
+It orcheStartes the flow of information between these components, enabling the browser extension to function.